ZuBB/portage3/issues.md

 #### Short term tasks
-* rewrite using Python (start with things that are used for all scripts)
+* ruby 1.9 with native threads or multiprocessing + db server
 * deal with pathes
     + find nice way to do includes for all kind of scripts
     + "root_path" vs "root_folder" vs "portage_home"
     + options["storage"]["root"] is not valid 'path'
 * database
-    + select python sqlite wrapper (code.google.com/p/apsw as example)
-    + check if using WAL accees mode for sqlite will give some perf?
     + thread pool for queries that insert/update data
-    + make database module injectable into Script/Worker class
     + common statement for queries that insert/update data
     + on exception log only error mesage and values
+    + make database module injectable into Script/Worker class
+    + cache all statements
 * Script class
     + use '$0' to get process name and get rid of 'script' param
     + include database and logger modules